|

-#1408 Rainbow Trout VIII Regarding sticks that are intended to be used, I categorize these into four different classes; the hiking stick, the walking stick, the dress cane, and the support cane.
+#1408 Rainbow Trout VIII Regarding sticks that are intended to be used, The artist categorized these into four different classes; the hiking stick, the walking stick, the dress cane, and the support cane.
 The hiking stick is a staff that serves the serious hiker as a tool.
 It should be about shoulder height, stout enough to lend good support, and hard enough to take a beating without losing its attractiveness.

 a sketch, when it was carved, the source of the wood, what sort